-> The road to the cloud is a maze with 2 entries.
+The road to the cloud (cloud journey) is a maze with 2 entries.
 One entry is start doing cloud projects, the other one is start setting up the structure in the form of a CCoE.
 The question which one to do first is the famous chicken and egg comparison.
 We recommend doing both at the same time.
 That is why we designed our “Cloud Enterprise Engine“.
 A combination of a CCoE and the Well Architected Framework will give you the best of both worlds.

 Part of the Cronos Group